-- Each general-purpose register is extended to 129 bits to accommodate 128-bit capabilities. - New instructions for manipulating capabilities are added. - New instructions for memory accesses using capabilities are added. - New instructions for control flow transfers using capabilities are added. - New instructions for machine state control are added. - Semantics of a small number of existing instructions are changed to support capabilities. - Semantics of interrupts and exceptions are changed to support capabilities.
+- Each general-purpose register is extended to 129 bits to accommodate 128-bit capabilities. - Part of the machine state is extended and new instructions are added to support it. - New instructions for manipulating capabilities are added. - New instructions for memory accesses using capabilities are added. - New instructions for control flow transfers using capabilities are added. - Semantics of some existing instructions are adjusted to support capabilities. - Semantics of interrupts and exceptions are adjusted to support capabilities.